 Everything Your Business Needs for 3D Printing - Including the Printer

 This eight-hour course will guide business professionals into the world of 3D printing, also known as additive manufacturing.
 You will learn the basics of creating digital models and preparing the files for printing - critical prerequisites for all digital manufacturing technologies.
-You will learn how to build parts on your very own NWA3D A5 printer, a reliable, affordable desktop 3D printer manufactured in Northwest Arkansas.
+You will learn how to build parts on your very own NWA3D A5 printer, an affordable desktop 3D printer manufactured in Northwest Arkansas.
 That's right - class enrollment includes one NWA3D A5 3D printer, which retails at $599.

 - Learn to operate, maintain, and troubleshoot your NWA3D A5 printer

 - Be introduced to the variety of ways digital models are created